kineticstoolkit/kineticstoolkit_doc/src/python_functions_syntax.md

   name: python3
 ---

-# Function syntax
+# 📖 Function syntax

 :::{card} Summary
 This section presents how to declare and implement functions, and how to pass parameters to these functions.
 :::

+## 📄 Defining a function

-In Python, functions are defined using this syntax:
+In python, functions are defined using this syntax:

 ```
 def function_name(arg1, arg2, ...):